 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-Tuesday we went over How To Talk About Money and Not Kill Each Other.
-Sorry Part 2 is late in the day, it's been NUTSO over here (if you saw my crazy announcement on IG).
-Plus, in true Jordan fashion, what was meant to be a “quick post” ended up being a megapost of information.
+Alright, now that you know how to talk to that sweet spouse of yours, let’s get on to the next major topic.
+In true Jordan fashion, what was meant to be a “quick post” ended up being a megapost of information.
 Oh well, YOLO right?
-But here it is!!
-I'm going to pick right up and continue on with this communication series with part 2 of 2, which will address some serious questions that I've been getting a LOT lately:
+I'm going to pick right up and continue on with this communication series with part 2 of 2, of sorts.
+A BIG question that a lot of people need help with is…

 The saying “you can lead a horse to water, but you can't force him to drink” is a very true saying.
 At the end of the day we've been blessed with the gift of free agency; we all have the right to choose and act however we'd like (and living with the consequences of those actions).
 So while we can't brainwash or hypnotize our spouses to get on the same page as us (darn, right?!), here are 7 tips that will really help them to want to stop spending money!

 (Note: Before you read these, MAKE SURE TO READ PART 1.
 Those are imperative and will make the following tips much more effective!)

 As women especially, we get frustrated when our spouse isn't “on the same page” as us.
 Translation: It's frustrating that my spouse doesn't think 100% the same way as me and doesn't do what I want to do.
 Am I right?

 Sorry to break it to you, but the chances of you being on the same page as your husband are about 1 in 8,549,202,283,941.
 We as humans tick differently!
 That's what makes us beautiful!
 So don't stress about getting your spouse to see things the exact same way as you…because you'll be waiting around forever.
 Not only that, but you'll spend lots of time trying to force YOUR “page” down their throat.